-Nadal reaches quarter-finals
+Nadal to face Shapovalov in last eight

-Australian Open: Rafael Nadal wins epic tie-break in victory over Adrian Mannarino
+Australian Open: Rafael Nadal wins epic tie-break as Denis Shapovalov beats Alexander Zverev

 Last updated on .From the section Tennis